akeil/rescript/README.md

 This is a small tool to extract text from handwritten notes created on the [reMarkable](https://remarkable.com/) tablet.

-it uses the reMarkable cloud API and the [MyScript](https://myscript.com/) text recognition ReST API.
+It uses the reMarkable cloud API and the [MyScript](https://myscript.com/) handwriting recognition ReST API.

 ## Configuration and Setup
-You need to enable "cloud sync" for your remarkable tablet to make notes available for this tool.
+You need to enable "cloud sync" for your remarkable tablet to make your notes available for this tool.

 When first run, *reScript* will ask for a "one time code" which can be obtained at https://my.remarkable.com/: